I have a terrible memory. I forget birthdays. I miss doctor’s appointments. I misplace my keys.

 Over the years, I’ve waged war on my knees in different ways — because not every campaign is won with the same strategy.

-Effective Prayer Strategies
+Effective Prayer Strategies to Organize Your Life

 - Limit the number of things that you pray for every day.
 I like to create a “top ten” list.
 If I don’t have time to pray for “everything and the kitchen sink,” I focus on my top ten.